How does it work?

 Medicare and Medicaid formularies influence your discharge plan

 For insurance to pay for an acute care hospital stay, a post-acute care facility or a long-term care facility, there must be a “skillable” need. (e.g. Care requiring the skill of a licensed physician, nurse, physical and/or occupational therapist.)
+It can’t be over stated that Medicare only pays for therapy if skilled care is needed.
+Walking with someone or doing exercises may not be skilled care.
 Admittance to these different care options is dictated by a Medicare formulary.
 This Medicare formulary looks at the number of hours needed for patient rehabilitation and those hours determine if you will go to an acute care hospital, post-acute care or long term care facility.

 Medicaid only covers stays at Long Term Care facilities.

 Medicare pays for post care for 100 days per hospital case (stay).
 You must be ADMITTED into the hospital and stay for three midnights to qualify for the 100 days of paid insurance.

 Medicare pays 100% of the bill for the first 20 days.
 Days 21 – 100 Medicare pays for 80%.
 It is the patients’ responsibility to pay the balance or supplemental insurance will pay if the patient has it.